stevorackovic/Siggraph-Paper-Code/README.md

 Published at SIGGRAPH https://dl.acm.org/doi/full/10.1145/3680528.3687670

+## Introduction

+In this paper, we present an advanced approach to solving the inverse rig problem in blendshape animation, using high-quality corrective blendshapes.
+Our algorithm focuses on three key areas: ensuring high data fidelity in reconstructed meshes, achieving greater sparsity in weight distributions, and facilitating smoother frame-to-frame transitions.
+While the incorporation of corrective terms is a known practice, our method differentiates itself by employing a unique combination of 𝑙1 norm regularization for sparsity and a temporal smoothness constraint through roughness penalty, focusing on the sum of second differences in consecutive frame weights.
+A significant innovation in our approach is the temporal decoupling of blendshapes, which permits simultaneous optimization across entire animation sequences.
+This feature sets our work apart from existing methods and contributes to a more efficient and effective solution.
+Our algorithm exhibits a marked improvement in maintaining data fidelity and ensuring smooth frame transitions when compared to prior approaches that either lack smoothness regularization or rely solely on linear blendshape models.
+In addition to superior mesh resemblance and smoothness, our method offers practical benefits, including reduced computational complexity and execution time, achieved through a novel parallelization strategy using clustering methods.
+Our results not only advance the state-of-the-art in terms of fidelity, sparsity, and smoothness in inverse rigging but also introduce significant efficiency improvements.

 ## Data extraction/preparation

 Avatars/animations used in this paper are private, hence we provide scripts for extracting blendshapes of your own MetaHumans (www.unrealengine.com/en-US/metahuman), or creating a random toyset, within ... folder.